Fall 2025 Wedding Trends: 4 Ways Modern Couples Are Designing With Purpose

 How to Layer Without Overwhelming:

-Pair heavy textures like velvet with lighter moments, such as delicate glass or air-dried grasses and plants.
+• Pair heavy textures like velvet with lighter ones.

 Design & planning @claudiaandco_